Experience-Monks/math-as-code/README.md

 ## prime

 The prime symbol (`′`) is often used in variable names to describe things which are similar, without giving it a different name altogether.
-Sometimes, it is used to describe the "next value" after some transformation.
+It often describes the "next value" after some transformation.

 For example, if we take a 2D point *(x, y)* and rotate it, you might name the result *(x′, y′)*.
 Or, the *transpose* of matrix **M** might be named **M′**.